flyspray/flyspray.github.io/_docs/download.md

 #### Updating from previous versions

   * Create a backup of your files and database
-  * Remove **all files** except the /attachments/ , /avatars/ (since FS1.0 alpha), /vendors/ directories and /flyspray.conf.php
+  * Remove **all files** except the /attachments/ , /avatars/ , /vendors/ directories and /flyspray.conf.php
   * Copy the new files to the Flyspray directory
   * make sure flyspray.conf.php is writeable by the webserver.
   * Run the upgrader at http://yourflyspray/setup/ (detects upgrade needed and guides you)
-  * Remove the /setup folder after all went fine.
+  * Remove the /setup/ folder after all went fine.

-#### Alpha and Beta releases

-Alpha releases may still contain critical bugs and are subject to changes without notice.
-Alpha packages can be updated without version changes.

-* We recommend these releases to advanced users
-* Downloading these versions will get you the newest features available.
-* Beta versions contain every features that the final product will have.
-* We await from alpha and beta users that they report us bugs they encounter using our bug tracker: [file bugs](http://bugs.flyspray.org)

 #### Development Release